 This crochet beanie is a fun one in that it can be styled in several ways.
 This first way to style is just plain as is.
 I love the simple look of styling this specific hat this way.

 The second way of styling this crochet turban hat is with a brooch.
 It would certainly take the right brooch for this but still a very nice option.

 The third way of styling this turban hat is with a crochet applique.
-This specific one is a strand I created and twisted to form this cute circle.
-The pattern for this specific applique will be released around March 24 free on my blog.
+This specific one is like a spiral.
+The pattern for this specific applique can be found on my website HERE.